developer-zebra/developer-zebra-site/src/stagenow/3-0/Profiles/ConnectNetwork/index.md

 product: StageNow
 productversion: '3.0'
 ---
-Use this Wizard to connect to a Wi-Fi, GPRS, or Ethernet network.
+Use this Wizard to connect a device to a Wi-Fi, GPRS, or Ethernet network.

+> `IMPORTANT:` If File Manager settings are contained within a Network profile, the StageNow client MUST be connected to the same network as the StageNow server to allow for the generation of a deployment barcode.

 ##Connecting to a Wi-Fi Network
 Wi-Fi network connection supports multiple network types including certificate-based networks.
 You can also enable, disable, add, or remove networks.